 - The Baroness: Sexpot variation.
 She's young and very attractive (not even Nami is immune), and is not shy about using her appeal during a fight, especially against Sanji.
 This is despite her Running Gag of accusing Spandam of sexual harassment for everything.

 - Bathtub Scene: Right before they fight, she incapacitates Nami with her powers and then proceeds to make her wait there while she takes a whole bath and gets dressed.
 Considering her soap-powers though, it seems like she had to squeeze a bath scene in somehow though, right?

 - Bubble Gun: She has the power of the Bubble-Bubble Fruit, letting her create bubbles and soap with many different effects.

 - Catchphrase: Kalifa is quick to call anything sexual harassment.
 In Spandam's case, even his mere existence.

 - Clothing Damage: After being defeated by Nami, she rips her top to shreds to recover her key, as Franky gives her a thumbs up.
 In the miniadventures she has to use Jabra's jacket to cover herself.

 - Cloudcuckoolander: Even putting aside the random declarations of "sexual harassment", Kalifa is a bit of a space-case, to the point where she thought that Chopper in his monster form was Nami.

 - Curbstomp Battle: Her battle with Sanji is completely one-sided because the latter refuses to attack women.

 - Designated Girl Fight: Double Subverted.
-She fights Sanji, but after quickly defeating him, Nami comes to fight her.
+Kalifa is the only woman of CP9 but she fights Sanji, however, after quickly defeating him, Nami comes to fight her.

 - Does Not Know Her Own Strength: Possibly.
 Otherwise, in the bowling game she wasn't content with getting a strike, but launching the ball through the wall.